Foreign Secretary Shringla holds bilateral meetings with Maldivian leadership | Politics

 "The opposition coalition recognised India's historical assistance and expressed strong support for further deepening #IndiaMaldives relations," it said.
 The Foreign Secretary also called on former president Maumoon Abdul Gayoom and acknowledged his valuable contribution in laying a solid foundation of the India-Maldives partnership and sought his continued support for bilateral ties.

 In a tweet, Gayoom said, "Indian FS @harshvshringla called on me today.
 We had a wide-ranging discussion on our excellent bilateral relations.
-Once again I reiterated my thanks to successive Indian governments for their outstanding support to Maldives for over many decades."
-On Monday, India and the Maldives signed two Memorandum of Understandings (MoUs), including one for a USD 100 million grant to fund the Greater Male Connectivity Project, that are emblematic of the strong development partnership which is multi-faceted and designed to meet the specific requirements of the government and people of Maldives..
+Once again I reiterated my thanks to successive Indian governments for their outstanding support to the Maldives for over many decades."
+On Monday, India and the Maldives signed two Memorandum of Understandings (MoUs), including one for a USD 100 million grant to fund the Greater Male Connectivity Project, that are emblematic of the strong development partnership which is multi-faceted and designed to meet the specific requirements of the government and people of the Maldives.
+He also visited the site of the new Chancery building in Hulhumale Phase II, the foundation stone for which was earlier laid by External Affairs Minister S Jaishankar.
+"After a two-day visit packed with productive meetings & civil society engagements, the Foreign Secretary departed for Delhi," the Indian High Commission tweeted.

+"The visit served to reinforce the core values of the #MaldivesIndia partnership & further consolidated our close friendly relations," it said..